 Pain and Suffering

-Pain and suffering is legally defined as mental or physical distress for which one may seek damages in a lawsuit.
+Pain and suffering are legally defined as mental or physical distress for which one may seek damages in a lawsuit.
 These damages are based on the type of injury, the seriousness of the pain suffered, and the prognosis for future pain associated with the injury.
 Pain and suffering may also include mental and/or emotional damage stemming from the incident, such as anxiety or stress.
 Some states allow plaintiffs to include pain and suffering damages for a general loss of enjoyment of life.

 Not all states award damages for pain and suffering in the same way.
 While some allow a jury to assume that there must always be some pain and suffering associated with a bodily injury, others require a certain period of consciousness during the injury to make that claim.

-After a car accident, injuries may cause you to lose earning capacity.
+After a car accident, injuries may cause you to lose your earning capacity.
 This may also include an inability to work due to physical therapy sessions, time spent in a hospital, problems with mobility, or other factors that prevent you from earning your usual wages.
 You must be able to prove that the injuries have impaired or diminished your ability to earn money in the future, based largely on past earnings.
-A jury will consider factors such age, occupation, skill, experience, and life expectancy.
+A jury will consider factors such as age, occupation, skill, experience, and life expectancy.

 Loss of Affection or Companionship

 If you are married, an injury could deprive you and your spouse of the ability to show affection, including sexual activity, which is referred to in legal terms as a "loss of consortium."
 Unlike other types of damages, loss of affection, companionship, and/or consortium are claimed by the uninjured spouse.
-But these types of damages can’t be recovered if you don’t recover damages for your injuries.
+But these types of damages can't be recovered if you don't recover damages from your injuries.

 If a motorist dies as a result of his injuries, surviving family members may claim loss of society and companionship damages.
 For this type of claim, the jury considers whether: